prateek18-code/engineered-for-speed/README.md

 ---

 ## 💡 Inspiration
 Inspired by the fast-paced world of Formula 1 racing, this project aims to capture the feeling of speed, precision, and performance through UI design.
+I learned how to use a video as a background